TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 #### Repository Branch

 You can use the same project that you work in assignment 1.
-You can create a new branch for it as long as you submit your solution with a pull request against `assignment2`.
-We will give you early feedback only on pull requests against this branch.
+More information is given in [Starting an assignment](http://tudelft-in4303.github.io/documentation/git.html#starting-an-assignment).
+You should submit pull requests against the `assignment2` branch.

 #### Committing Derived Artifacts